peterkaminski/ios-music-production_peterkaminski_wiki/Getting Started.md

 There are sort of two kinds, the ones that have a grid and you put notes on the grid, in a few different tracks; or, there are the kind that algorithmically generate sequences, or have some really cool interface that you can only get on a computer or mobile device.
 Pick your poison. 🙂

 If you have a simple MIDI keyboard (Korg nanoKey, Akai MPK Mini mkII, M-Audio Keystation) connected to your iOS device via USB or Bluetooth, you might like a "step sequencer", which allows you to enter notes on your MIDI keyboard one at a time, moving to the next step in the grid every time you press a key.
 This records the notes one by one, but not the timing or the performance.
-(A DAW will generally record a MIDI performance onto a grid -- and you'll do that someday -- but it can be overwhelming to start there.)
+(A DAW will generally record a MIDI performance in real time onto a grid -- and you'll do that someday -- but it can be completely overwhelming to start there.)

 Some step sequencer advice from the web:

 - [Step sequencer advice: Thesys, Midisteps, Mididreams, Mker, Steppolyarp](https://forum.audiob.us/discussion/53481/step-sequencer-advice-thesys-midisteps-mididreams-mker-steppolyarp)
 - [Are there any iOS step sequencers](https://forum.audiob.us/discussion/44046/are-there-any-ios-step-sequencers)

-Also, pick a few synthesizers / sample players, that probably won't have a performance grid, but that are fun to play with.
-Some of my faves:
+Also, pick a few synthesizers / sample players, that probably won't have a performance grid, but that are fun to play with to make musical sounds.
+Some of my faves (obviously, start with 1-3, not all, lol):

 - lots of synths from Gadget
 - Addictive Pro (and any thing from VirSyn)